Joseph J. Ellis

 Ellis contributes regularly to national publications, including The New York Times, Los Angeles Times, The Wall Street Journal, The New Republic, and The New Yorker.
 He has appeared on CBS, C-SPAN, CNN, and in several PBS documentaries on early America.
-Ellis currently teaches at the Commonwealth Honors College at the University of Massachusetts at Amherst.
 He lives with his wife in Amherst, Massachusetts.

 Drawing on his most recent book, Pulitzer Prize–winning historian Joseph Ellis tells the unexpected story of America’s second great founding and of the men most responsible—Alexander Hamilton, George Washington, John Jay, and James Madison.
 Ellis gives a dramatic portrait of one of the most crucial and misconstrued periods in American history: the years between the end of the Revolution and the formation of the federal government.
 He unmasks the myths, and presents an even more compelling truth—one that lies at the heart of understanding the creation of the United States of America.